Skip to main content

 (2) A violation of an existing or former municipal ordinance or law of this state, any other state or the United States that is substantially equivalent to any of the offenses or violations described under paragraph (D)(1) of this rule.

-(3) If an applicant, employee or independent provider has been convicted of multiple disqualifying offenses, including an offense listed in paragraph (D)(1) or (D)(2) of this rule, and another offense or offenses listed in paragraph (D)(1), (D)(2), (E)(1), (E)(2), (F)(1) or (F)(2) of this rule, the applicant, employee or independent provider is subject to a fifteen-year exclusionary period beginning on the date the applicant, employee or independent provider was fully discharged from all imprisonment, probation or parole for the most recent offense.
+(3) If an applicant, employee, subcontractor, or independent provider has been convicted of multiple disqualifying offenses, including an offense listed in paragraph (D)(1) or (D)(2) of this rule, and another offense or offenses listed in paragraph (D)(1), (D)(2), (E)(1), (E)(2), (F)(1) or (F)(2) of this rule, the applicant, employee, subcontractor, or independent provider is subject to a fifteen-year exclusionary period beginning on the date the applicant, employee, subcontractor, or independent provider was fully discharged from all imprisonment, probation or parole for the most recent offense.

 (E) Tier III.
 Seven-year exclusionary period.

-(1) No waiver agency shall employ an applicant or continue to employ an employee in a position that a involves providing HCBS to an individual, nor shall an independent provider provide HCBS to an individual, for a period of seven years from the date the applicant, employee or independent provider was fully discharged from all imprisonment, probation or parole, if the applicant, employee or independent provider has been convicted of or pleaded guilty to, an offense in any of the following sections of the Revised Code:
+(1) No waiver agency shall employ an applicant, continue to employ an employee, or utilize a subcontractor in a position that involves providing HCBS to an individual, nor shall an independent provider provide HCBS to an individual, for a period of seven years from the date the applicant, employee, subcontractor, or independent provider was fully discharged from all imprisonment, probation or parole, if the applicant, employee, subcontractor, or independent provider has been convicted of or pleaded guilty to, an offense in any of the following sections of the Revised Code:

 (a) 959.13 (cruelty to animals);